ariakit/ariakit/CONTRIBUTING.md

 Not all of us are native English speakers, so it's natural to find some grammar and writing errors. **If you find any, don't hesitate to submit a PR with a correction**.
 It'll be very much appreciated.

-Navigating through our [website](https://reakit.io), if you find anything that could be explained in a better way, just click on the `IMPROVE THIS PAGE` buttons to go straight to the markdown file and edit it directly on the GitHub interface.
+Navigating through our [website](https://reakit.io), if you find anything that could be explained in a better way, just click on the `Edit this page` buttons to go straight to the markdown file and edit it directly on the GitHub interface.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/3068563/42471092-e93d149c-8392-11e8-8fa9-ef93715de6f1.png" width="350">